Wings' Erne scores twice in 4-2 exhibition loss against Blackhawks

 Chicago's Sam Lafferty capped it with an empty net goal with 37.2 seconds remaining.

+Niyo:Red Wings' Filip Zadina out to prove a point in 'fresh start'

+"We were a little slower with some of our structure, which is understandable getting through some things, but on the whole I'm fairly happy with the way everything played out."

-Adam Erne, who might be battling to salvage a roster spot, was part of the Wings' arguably best line, with Pius Suter and Elmer Soderblom, scoring both Wings' goals.
+Adam Erne, who might be battling to salvage a roster spot, had two goals, while youngsters Elmer Soderblom and Simon Edvinsson both took a step forward in attempting to nail down roster spots.

-Soderblom, a rookie looking to earn a spot, was a positive factor for the second consecutive game with an assist and again using his 6-foot-8 frame effectively.
+Soderblom had an assist and was plus-2 in almost 17 minutes of ice time, one night after scoring a goal in Pittsburgh.

+"I liked him around the puck, a little more assertive, you could see some confidence in his game," Lalonde said.
+"You ask young guys to improve and he did that."

 Sikura opened the scoring only 11 seconds into the game when Khaira fed an open Sikura near the hashmarks, and Sikura snapped a shot past Nedeljkovic.

 But Erne tied it quickly, at 1:27, batting in a loose puck past Chicago goalie Arvid Soderblom.
 Elmer Soderblom lifted a shot at Chicago's Soderblom, who left a juicy rebound for Erne.
-Simon Edvinsson drew the other assist, as the Wings' two rookie giants made their preseason debut at Little Caesars Arena.
+Edvinsson drew the other assist, as the Wings' two rookie giants made their preseason debut at Little Caesars Arena.

-Edvinsson, the Wings' 2021 first-round pick, had an up and down evening, including being in the penalty box on Khaira's power play goal.

-Edvinsson talked after the morning skate about the excitement of playing at LCA and the adjustment to the smaller North American ice surface.

 Reichel gave Chicago a 2-1 lead heading into the first period intermission.
 Kevin Korchinski made a nifty outlet pass to a streaking Reichel, who split the Wings' defense and broke free on Nedeljkovic.